SarahAKhan/sarah-hydejack/_volunteer/lidar.md

 featured:    true
 ---

+## Research Volunteer at LIDAR (Laboratory for Intelligent Decision and Autonomous Robots)

 ## Collaboration
 My team members and I have leveraged currently ongoing efforts provided by a researcher working with the IsaacLab team.
 We then tested the integration using the training script provided to verify the successful implementation of TorchRL within IsaacLab.